Phallus impudicus - Stinkhorn

 The 'egg' is typically 4 to 8cm in diameter, gradually becoming elongated until it ruptures and the stipe emerges very quickly, bearing the gleba-coated cap aloft.

-At the egg stage this fungus is edible, but it is not greatly valued as a source of food (except by flies!).
+At the egg stage this fungus is said to be edible (although how anyone came to know this is an interesting point of debate!, but it is certainly not greatly valued as a source of food (except by flies!).

 Stem